-TO LEARN MORE...
+TO LEARN MORE....

 The cooling system is probably the least-maintained system of an engine.
-Industry experts estimate that about 40 percent of all engine problems can be traced to abnormal coolant conditions.
+Industry estimates show that about 40 percent of all engine problems can be traced to abnormal coolant conditions.

-For more detailed information about antifreeze/coolant types and analysis, check out our Engine Life e-book.
+For more detailed information about antifreeze/coolant types and analysis, check out our E-Book, Engine Life.